4. Component details¶

 }

-When an accredited Gaia-X Trust Anchor is not capable of issuing cryptographic material nor signing claims directly, then the Gaia-X Association accredits one or more Notaries, which will perform a validation based on objective evidence from a Gaia-X Trusted Data sources and will issue a declaration about the previously made attestation from the Trust Anchors.
+When an accredited Gaia-X Trust Anchor is not capable of issuing cryptographic material nor signing claims directly, then the Gaia-X Association accredits one or more Notaries, which will perform a validation based on objective evidence from a Gaia-X Trusted Data source and will issue an attestation about the previously made attestation from the Trust Anchors.

 The Notaries are not performing audit nor verification of the object of conformity.